Ministry of Natural Resources and Climate Change (Malawi)

 The Ministry of Natural Resources and Climate Change is a cabinet ministry in the Government of Malawi.
-It is responsible for the sustainable management and conservation of the country's natural resources and for developing strategies to address climate change challenges.
+It is responsible for the sustainable management and conservation of the country's natural resources and the development of strategies to address climate change challenges.
 The Ministry's headquarters are located in Lilongwe, Malawi.
 It oversees various departments, including the Department of Climate Change and Meteorological Services and the Environmental Affairs Department.

 History

 The ministry was founded in the 1960s.
 Its responsibilities include the protection of the nation's natural resources: water, minerals, and forests.
 It is also responsible for the protection and restoration of the environment.
 Its vision is "to return the natural environment to the Malawi people and to work towards the incorporation of natural resources and the environment in the Government's national agenda as these provide the basis for social and economic development.

 As of December 2024, Yusuf Mkungula serves as the Principal Secretary for the Ministry of Natural Resources and Climate Change.
 Michael Usi, who previously held the position of Minister of Natural Resources and Climate Change, was appointed Vice President of Malawi in June 2024.